-The Thanksgiving kitchen can be a bit chaotic, and mistakes are bound to crop up.
-Here are some surefire turkey-time tips that will come to the rescue when disaster seems imminent.
+The holiday kitchen can be a bit chaotic, and mistakes are bound to crop up.
+Luckily, surviving Thanksgiving just got a little easier.
+We've compiled a Thanksgiving cheat sheet full of surefire turkey-time tips that will come to the rescue when disaster seems imminent.
 Print this article and post it on your refrigerator just in case something goes awry.

-Got a stubbornly frozen bird on your hands?
-Place it in a clean sink full of cold water and change the water every 30 minutes.
+If the bird won't thaw: Place it in a clean sink full of cold water and change the water every 30 minutes.
 Don't be tempted to thaw at room temperature, in warm water, or in the microwave, all of which are invitations to harmful bacteria.

-If the turkey breast is cooking faster than the thighs and is beginning overbrown, cover the breast of the turkey lightly with aluminum foil and continue roasting.
+If the breast is cooking faster than the thighs: No one wants an over-brown turkey.
+Cover the breast of the turkey lightly with aluminum foil and continue roasting.

-Gravy looking a little pale and tasting a little flat?
-Enrich the color and flavor with a few shakes of soy sauce, or add a teaspoon or two of instant coffee powder or unsweetened cocoa powder.
+If gravy's looking (and tasting) flat: Enrich the color and flavor with a few shakes of soy sauce, or add a teaspoon or two of instant coffee powder or unsweetened cocoa powder.

-If your gravy has burned, stir in a tablespoon of creamy peanut butter to smooth out the rough edges and soften the smoky taste.
+If the bottom burns: Stir in a tablespoon of creamy peanut butter to smooth out the rough edges and soften the smoky taste.

-If your gravy has separated, whirl it in a blender at low speed until it's smooth.
+If gravy's separated: Whirl it in a blender at low speed until it's smooth.
 Pour it into a clean pan and cook over very low heat.

-If your gravy is too thick and pasty, whisk in a little chicken broth or dry white wine over low heat and cook until bubbly.
+If gravy's too thick and pasty: Just whisk in a little chicken broth or dry white wine over low heat and cook until bubbly.

 If a cream-based soup has curdled: Strain the soup into a blender jar (fill it only two-thirds full) and blend until it's smooth.
 Make sure the lid is on tight and that you hold it while wearing an oven mitt.
 Return it to a clean pan and heat over low heat.